fionaroni/trends/README.md

 This project develops a geographic visualization of twitter data across the United States

-#Phase 1: The Feelings in Tweets
+<h1>Phase 1: The Feelings in Tweets

 Creates a data abstraction for Tweets, splits the text of a tweet into words, and calculates the amount of positive or negative feeling in a tweet.